 We will focus on the mid-tier status that gets you priority check-in and lounge access.

 Each Airline Alliance, and even every program within the alliances, are calling this status by a different name.

 British Airways Silver, Finnair Gold or Iberia Oro are all equal to Oneworld Sapphire.

 Star Alliance calls this status Star Alliance Gold.

-Turkish Airlines Elite, Asiana Diamond, Miles and More Frequent Traveller are all equal to Star Alliance Gold.
+Turkish Airlines Elite, Asiana Diamond, Miles and More Senator are all equal to Star Alliance Gold.